 Tuition in Continuing Education at the University of the Arts is listed next to each course in this brochure.
 Courses are available for credit and non-credit.

 All refunds are less nonrefundable deposits and fees and are calculated as follows:

 Classes (5 or more sessions)

 - 100% refund less the $50 nonrefundable registration fee for withdrawal five business days prior to the first class

 - 80% refund less the $50 nonrefundable application fee for withdrawal fewer than five business days prior to the first class

 - 50% refund less the $50 nonrefundable registration fee for withdrawal between the first and second class

 - 0% refund after the scheduled meeting of the second class

 Workshops (less than 5 sessions)

 - 100% refund less the $50 nonrefundable registration fee for withdrawal five business days prior to the workshop

 - 0% refund for withdrawal within fewer than five business days prior to the workshop

 Note: It is not our policy to transfer registration from one course to another.
 Requests of this nature will be processed as a withdrawal, subject to the refund policy above.

 The University of the Arts reserves the right to cancel classes due to low enrollment.
 If a cancellation should occur, students will be notified prior to the start of classes and will have the option of taking another course or receiving a full refund.

-Discounts must be calculated and reflected in payment at the time of registration; no refunds will be issued retroactively to correct overpayment.
+Discounts must requested and applied at the time of registration; no refunds will be issued retroactively to correct overpayment.
 Only one discount can be used at a time.
 All discounts are applied to the cost of tuition; registration and course fees are the responsibility of the student.
 Note: Discounts are not available via online registration.